xraymachine19/decent/README.md

 1. Run 'lessc src/index.less docs/css/index.css'.
 2. If JS is enabled for randomness, use 'lessc --js src/index.less docs/css/index.css'

+## Dev settings

+In **settings.less**, you'll find two settings of note in compiling:

+- @output-patterns: This outputs all the demo pattern CSS.
+It's *over 300kb*.
+- @randomness: This enables randomness in a bunch of variables.
+Great for testing.

 ## Less errors and randomness

 1. Some of the random mixins randomly throw errors